Bokito (gorilla): Escape incident

-On 18 May 2007, Bokito responded to children throwing rocks at him by jumping over the water-filled ditch that separated his enclosure in Rotterdam from the public; he attacked a woman, dragging her around for tens of metres and inflicting bone fractures as well as more than a hundred bite wounds.
-He subsequently entered a nearby restaurant, causing panic among the visitors.
+On 18 May 2007, the day of the zoo’s 150th anniversary, Bokito jumped over the 3.5 m water-filled ditch and barbed wire that separated his island enclosure in Rotterdam from the public.
+He then attacked a woman, dragging her around for tens of metres and inflicting bone fractures as well as more than a hundred bite wounds.
+She later held the zoo liable for the damages suffered.
+Bokito subsequently entered a nearby restaurant, causing panic among the visitors.
 During this encounter, three more people were injured as a result of the panic.
-Bokito was eventually tranquilized and placed back in his cage.
+After approximately one hour, the gorilla was tranquillised and returned to his enclosure.
+Due to the incident, the thousands of visitors that were present in the zoo at the time were evacuated.